microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 The existing
 [inline SPIR-V](https://github.com/microsoft/DirectXShaderCompiler/wiki/GL_EXT_spirv_intrinsics-for-SPIR-V-code-gen)
 was the first attempt at solving this problem.
-However, the features are not easy to use, the documentation is incorrect, and is does not interact with the rest of HLSL very well.
+However, the features are not easy to use, the documentation is incorrect, and it does not interact with the rest of HLSL very well.

 For example, `vk::ext_execution_mode` is a builtin function that